agarcia261/vonage-recording-retrieving/README.md

-# Create React Express App
+# This is a React - Node Application

-## About This Boilerplate
+## About This

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.